rogelioprieto/linux-tips/_posts/2025-09-29-track-mouse-buttons-pressed.md

 ---
 layout: post
-title: Track the mouse or keyboarad buttons pressed or released
+title: Track the mouse or keyboard buttons pressed or released
 categories: linux packages
 ---